Matematikoi/query-generator/README.md

 the `params_config/generate_db/tpcds_dev.toml` configuration to generate a small TPCDS of scale factor 0.1.
 The toml contains all the information of input.
-If you want to generate a different size of TPC-DS you can just change the toml scale factor and run the same command.
+If you want to generate a different size of TPC-DS you can change the toml scale factor and run the same command.

 ```bash
 pixi run main generate-db -c params_config/generate_db/tpcds_dev.toml
 ```
+[For more details
+check the full documentation here](./docs/endpoints/generate_db.md)

 This will generate a database in the `./tmp/` folder
 ## **Make histograms**